 120th anniversary of the first known competition car on Moll’s Gap

-August 10 this year marks the 120th anniversary of the first recorded passage of a racing and professional racing driver driving Moll’s Gap
+August 10 this year marks the 120th anniversary of the first recorded passage of a professional racing driver driving Moll’s Gap

 The Irish Automobile Club (IAC), now the Royal Irish Automobile Club, was founded in the Metropole Hotel in Dublin on January 22 1901, the same day Queen Victoria died.

 Following a successful motor parade to the Royal Dublin Society’s showground in April, the new club’s second event was an ambitious two-week tour of Ireland.

 The event was the brainchild of two of the club’s founders, William Goff and Richard J ‘Arjay’ Mecredy.